 4. In its place, install the SSD and put the back panel on.
 Install the SSD by doing the reverse of how you removed the HDD: Slide the drive in at an angle and push it firmly into place so it's fully connected to the interface.
 Then secure it with the screw you removed in the last step and, finally, screw the back panel covering the drive back on.

-The moment of truth: Turn your laptop on.
+5. Boot up with the SSD.
+Now for the moment of truth: Turn your laptop on.
 If your laptop boots as normal and you see all of your programs and settings just the way they were before (except much faster), all went well.

 For one final test to see everything went as planned, let's make sure Windows recognizes your drive as an SSD.
 Hit Win+S to search for "defrag" and select "Defragment and optimize your drives."
 In the Optimize Drives window, your drive should be listed as a Solid State Drive.
 Mission complete!

 (By the way, SSDs should not be defragmented.
 Windows 10 knows this.
 If it detects your drive as an SSD, instead of defragmenting the drive, it will optimize it for the TRIM command, which improves the performance of your SSD.
 By default, your drive will be automatically optimized.)

 You can now put your old drive in the enclosure and wipe it in Disk Management, perhaps moving your media files to this drive.
 Just make sure your automated backup system (you have one, right?) covers both your new internal drive and connected external ones.

 Another way you can tell the migration worked?
 You're now booting up, launching programs, and multitasking so much faster than before.

 - Reclaim hard drive space by shrinking Windows 10